yalamanchilivahini5/vsdtclpowertool/README.md

 Set up to run TCL code
 =======================
-You must have tcl compiler like Active TCL or you can run code in any online TCL compiler.
+Most of linux/Unix systems have inbuilt tcl.
+For windows OS, one must have tcl compiler like Active TCL.
+If already not installed, open terminal and enter `sudo apt-get install tcl` to install TCL.

-Steps to run TCL co
+## Steps to run TCL code
 1. Save the code in TCL format with .tcl extension
-2. Open the command promt and change current directory to the directory where files are there.
+2. Open the command promt (windows OS) or terminal (Ubuntu) and change current directory to the directory where files are there.
 For example  `cd D:\TCL Documents`
-4. To run in ubuntu open terminal `Applications -> Terminal`.
 3. Run `tclsh powercaladder.tcl`

 <img src= "https://user-images.githubusercontent.com/66675990/84500623-8b654180-acd2-11ea-8de4-231f08158b59.JPG" width ="300">